 - Your mixture is likely to seize – which is the chef term for turning grainy

-Place a squeaky-clean bowl over a saucepan of hot water (Bain marie).
-Bring the water almost to a simmer.
-Ensure no water touches the bowl or goes inside the bowl and do not allow it to boil!
+Place a squeaky-clean bowl over a saucepan of hot water (bain marie).
+Ensure no water touches the bowl or goes inside the bowl.
 Grate the cacao butter, add to the bowl & allow to melt slowly.
-Just gently nudge it around the bowl with a clean spatula while it melts.
-Being careful to not let it reach boiling point just turn the heat off and give it a quick blast every so often if necessary.
+Don’t keep the water boiling, turn the heat off and just give it a quick blast every so often if necessary.

-Once melted, place the cacao powder in a sieve and sift into the butter to avoid lumps.
-Whisk in thoroughly with a balloon whisk or fork, until it starts to slightly thicken.
+Once melted, place the cacao powder in a sieve & sift into the butter to avoid lumps.
+Stir in thoroughly with a balloon whisk or fork.
 You are going to need to be quick and sure with this.
 The chocolate should be shiny, runny & easy to pour.
+Use a spoon or a small jug to transfer to your chocolate moulds

 Don’t worry too much if it seizes first time around – it happens to everyone!
 Just start again.